kra-mo/cartridges/CONTRIBUTING.md

 Be sure to follow the [code style](#code-style) of the project.

 ### Adding a feature
-[Create an issue](https://github.com/kra-mo/cartridges/issues/new) or join the [Discord](https://discord.gg/4KSFh3AmQR)/[Matrix](https://matrix.to/#/#cartridges:matrix.org) to discuss it with the maintainers.
+[Create an issue](https://git.kramo.page/cartridges/issues/new) or join the [Discord](https://discord.gg/4KSFh3AmQR)/[Matrix](https://matrix.to/#/#cartridges:matrix.org) to discuss it with the maintainers.
 We will provide additional guidance.

 ### Fixing a bug
 Fork the repository, make your changes, then create a pull request.
-Be sure to mention the GitHub issue you're fixing if one was already open.
+Be sure to mention the issue you're fixing if one was already open.

 ## Translations
 ### Weblate